MPO/MTP Technology for 40GbE Parallel Optic Solutions

 Conclusion

 With these MPO components and technology applications, it’s easier for network designers to select the right MPO types to meet the bandwidth requirements.
-As a professional fiber optical product manufacturer and supplier, Fiberstore supplies various MPO modules and cables, including QSFP-40G-SR4 (one of Cisco QSFP products) mentioned above.
-You can visit Fiberstore for more information about MPO modules.
+As a professional fiber optical product manufacturer and supplier, FS supplies various MPO modules and cables, including QSFP-40G-SR4 (one of Cisco QSFP products) mentioned above.
+You can visit FS for more information about MPO modules.